Immigration rules for full-time non-EEA students

-Student visa renewals in Dublin
+Student visa/permission renewals

+You can renew your permission with the local immigration officer for the district in which you live.
 If you live in Dublin, you can renew your student permission online.
 This means that you do not have to book an appointment to attend the immigration office in person.
 Your Irish Residence Permit will be sent to you by post.

 Students may not change course during the first year of study.
 After that they may be allowed to change to another course, provided it is at the same or a higher level.
 They may not change from a full-time to a part-time course.

 Non-EEA students with Stamp 2 permission to remain are allowed to take up casual employment.
 They can work up to 20 hours a week during term time and up to 40 hours a week in the holidays.
 Holiday periods have been standardised – June to September inclusive and from 15 December to 15 January.